Union Jack flag icon Canada flag Canada Ireland flag Ireland

-Water leaks that go unchecked can cause thousands of pounds worth of damage and properties can take months to dry out before repairs can be completed.
-You may, therefore, need to relocate to alternative premises in order to continue to operate.
+Water leaks can cause thousands of pounds worth of damage, and properties can take months to dry out before repairs can be completed.
+Severe leaks may also require you to temporarily relocate to alternative premises.

-As insurers, we have seen incidents where a small water leak has quickly escalated into a much larger loss.
+Small water leaks can escalate quickly into a much larger loss.
 Whilst your insurance policy may provide cover should an insured loss occur, it cannot compensate for the inconvenience and disruption you may face.

-Acting quickly when you discover a water leak can mean the difference between a small clean up job or extensive damage and inconvenience.
+Acting fast can mean the difference between a small clean-up job and extensive damage and inconvenience.

 Common causes of water leaks

-• Pipework failure, including both compression and push fit joints: flexible hoses used to connect washing machines and dishwashers and as a consequence of corrosion to copper pipe
+• Pipework failure, including both compression and push fit joints: flexible hoses used to connect washing machines and dishwashers and due to corrosion to copper pipe

 • Valve failure, including ball cocks in water tanks

-• Frozen pipework due to lack of heating and/or insulation
+• Frozen pipework due to a lack of heating and/or insulation

 • Poor workmanship